twist3dsoft/You-Cant-Say-That/README.txt

 Removes "banned words" from a text document provided.
 Has the ability to add/remove/view banned words.
 Settings and banned words are saved to a local file to allow persistent access.
 Basic date and time formatted logs can be created to help debug the program.

 //TODO
-// - Rehandle exceptions in Settings.writeLog. writeLog() can't be //called inside of writeLog() doing so will cause a stackoverflow.
 //- Handle banned words as root word and with punctuation.
 //- Add a GUI version